-In the case of indirect assignment, employees and Azure Active Directory subscriptions are assigned to hierarchical roles, such as departments, cost centers, locations, or business roles.
-When assigning Azure Active Directory subscriptions indirectly, check the following settings and modify them if necessary:
+In the case of indirect assignment, identities and Azure Active Directory subscriptions are assigned to hierarchical roles, such as departments, cost centers, locations, or business

-- 1. Assignment of employees and Azure Active Directory subscriptions is permitted for role classes (departments, cost centers, locations, or business roles). - For more information, see the One Identity Manager Identity Management Base Module Administration Guide.
+1. Assignment of identities and Azure Active Directory subscriptions is permitted for role classes (departments, cost centers, locations, or business roles).

+For more information, see the One Identity Manager Identity Management Base Module Administration Guide.

-- a.
-In the Manager, select role classes in the Organizations > Basic configuration data > Role classes category. - OR - - In the Manager, select role classes in the Business roles > Basic configuration data > Role classes category. - b.
-Select the Configure role assignments task and configure the permitted assignments. - To generally allow an assignment, enable the Assignments allowed column. - To allow direct assignment, enable the Direct assignments permitted column. - c.
+- In the Manager, select role classes in the Organizations > Basic configuration data > Role classes category. - OR -

+In the Manager, select role classes in the Business roles > Basic configuration data > Role classes category.

+- 2. Select the Configure role assignments task and configure the permitted assignments. - To generally allow an assignment, enable the Assignments allowed column. - To allow direct assignment, enable the Direct assignments permitted column. - 3.
 Save the changes. - 2.
-Settings for assigning Azure Active Directory subscriptions to Azure Active Directory user accounts. - The Azure Active Directory user account is linked to an employee. - The Azure Active Directory user account has a location. - The Azure Active Directory user account has the Subscriptions can be inherited option set.
+Settings for assigning Azure Active Directory subscriptions to Azure Active Directory user accounts. - The Azure Active Directory user account is linked to an identity. - The Azure Active Directory user account has a location. - The Azure Active Directory user account has the Subscriptions can be inherited option set.

 NOTE: There are other configuration settings that play a role when company resources are inherited through departments, cost centers, locations, and business roles.
-For example, role inheritance might be blocked or inheritance of employees not allowed.
+For example, role inheritance might be blocked or inheritance of identities not allowed.
 For more detailed information about the basic principles for assigning company resources, see the One Identity Manager Identity Management Base Module Administration Guide.

-- Creating and editing Azure Active Directory user accounts on page 180 - General main data of Azure Active Directory user accounts on page 181
+- Creating and editing Azure Active Directory user accounts on page 195 - General main data of Azure Active Directory user accounts on page 196